uthapa82/JunOS/commands.md

         - identifies the priority a system should give to dropping a packet
         - Is used to select the drop profile used in the random early detection (RED) process

-    - Scheduler: defines how a packet it treated in the output transmission queue
+    - Scheduler: defines how a packet is treated in the output transmission queue
     - Buffer Size: Defines the period  for which a packet is stored during congestion
     - Scheduling Priority and Transmit Rate
         - Determine the order in which a packet is transmitted